-The sections, headings, and captions contained in these rules are for reference purposes only.
+The Section and other headings and captions contained in these rules are for reference purposes only.
 They do not affect the meaning or interpretation of these rules in any way.

-1.6 Construction
+RULE 1.6 CONSTRUCTION

-A reference to a title, chapter, or section without further identification is a reference to a title, chapter, or section of the Texas Water Code.
-Construction of words and phrases are governed by the Code Construction Act, Subchapter B, Chapter 311 of Government Code.
+A reference to a title, chapter or section without further identification is a reference to a title, chapter or section of the Water Code.
+Construction of words and phrases are governed by the Code Construction Act, Subchapter B, Chapter 311, Government Code.
+(Check references)